HosseinMoaser/Congestion-Tax-Calculator/README.md

 # Congestion Tax Calculator

-Welcome to the Persici Financial Technologies assessment.

-This repository contains a developer [assignment](ASSIGNMENT.md) used as a basis for candidate intervew and evaluation.

-Clone this repository to get started.
-Due to a number of reasons, not least privacy, you will be asked to zip your solution and share it in, instead of submitting a pull-request.
+This repository contains a .NET 7 and C# implementation of a Congestion Tax Calculator (a simple and sample congestion tax calculator).
+The application calculates congestion tax fees for vehicles within the Gothenburg area.

+# Installation
+To install and run the application, follow these steps:

+Clone this repository to your local machine.
+Open the solution in Visual Studio 2022.
+Build the solution.
+Run the application.

+# Usage
+The application provides a simple user interface that allows you to enter the date and time of your trip within the Gothenburg area.
+The application will then calculate the congestion tax fee based on the date and time of your trip.

+# Acknowledgments